techx/beginner-workshop-2020/README.md

 **Topics**

-The breakdown of topics for each workshop are:
+The breakdown of topics for each workshop:
 1. Friday, 12:00 AM: Workshop 1
     * Intro to using Git
     * Creating a frontend with HTML/CSS